inoue0426/GraphPINE/README.md

    After starting the Docker container, access the Jupyter Notebook by navigating to `http://localhost:9999/notebooks/Tutorial-pretrained_model.ipynb` in your web browser and run all cells.
 This notebook will guide you through the basic usage of PRISM and demonstrate example predictions.

-## Full-Size Prediction

-Follow the same procedure as above and execute the command `python predict.py` to perform full-size predictions with a pre-trained model.

-## Full-Size Training

-For training, follow the initial steps as described above.
-When ready, run the training script with `python train.py --config [YOUR_CONFIG]`.

 ## Requirements

 ```bash